cseelhoff/RimThreaded/README.md

 CHANGE LOG:

+Version 2.4.4 - Free Wookie Hugs
+-Optimized PhysicalInteractionReservationManager_Patch

 Version 2.4.3 - A long long time ago, in a galaxy with working plant harvesting...
 -Fixed another bug with colonists not harvesting mature crops

 Version 2.4.2 - The Lost Ewok Farmer
 -Fixed bug with Trees not spawning
 -Fixed bug with colonists not harvesting mature crops